RAs, TAs & Independent Studies

 You can click to download the late add form here.)

-All undergraduates working in human subjects labs must complete the Department’s Ethical Training prior to working in any human subjects labs.
+All undergraduates working in human subjects labs must complete the Department’s Ethics Training before you may begin working.
 This is a mandatory, one time only, training.

 Pre-registration is required due to space limitations.
-There will be up to 20 available spots per session to allow for distancing between attendees.
-Please fill out the registration form and complete the required CITI training, details below, prior to attending the Ethics Training.
+There are 25 available slots per in-person session.
+Please fill out the registration form to reserve one.
+Prior to attending the Ethics Training, complete the required CITI training, details below.

-Please email the instructors, Trina Harmon (tmharmon@umass.edu) and Irina Orlovsky (iorlovsky@umass.edu) with any questions regarding the Ethics Training.
+Please email Kelly Tierney at ktierney@umass.edu or Aanchal Setia at asetia@umass.edu with any questions regarding the Ethics Training.

-If you are an undergraduate RA and not on campus or in the UMass Amherst area at all for the Fall 2022 semester, contact the coordinators, for more information.
-Remote attendance may be an option.
+If you are an undergraduate RA and not on campus or in the UMass Amherst area at all, please complete the online option.

 Day Time Location

-If you are an undergrad and have not taken this training, you can not work in a human subjects lab.
+If you are an undergrad and have not taken this training, you may not work in a human subjects lab.

 All Human Subjects personnel working in Human Subject labs must complete Group 2 Social and Behavioral Research Investigators and Key Personnel or Group 1 Biomedical Research Investigators and Key Personnel before beginning to work in the lab.
 If you have done CITI training at another institution, log in to CITI and affiliate your record with UMASS Amherst.
 CITI will tell you if additional modules are required.